Grosmont Castle

 King John gave the castle to a powerful royal official, Hubert de Burgh, in 1201.
-During the course of the next few decades it passed back and forth between several owners, including Hubert, the rival de Braose family, and the Crown.
+During the course of the next few decades it passed back and forth between several owners, including Hubert, the rival De Braose family, and the Crown.
 Hubert rebuilt the castle in stone, beginning with a new hall and then, on regaining the property in 1219, adding a curtain wall, gatehouse and mural towers.
 In 1233, a royal army camped outside the castle was attacked by rebel forces under the command of Richard Marshal.
 Edmund, the Earl of Lancaster, gained possession of the castle in 1267, and it remained in the hands of the earldom and later Duchy of Lancaster until 1825.

 Edward I's conquest of Wales in 1282 removed much of Grosmont Castle's military utility, although it was besieged in 1405 during the Glyndŵr Rising.
 By the 16th century it had fallen into disuse and ruin.
 The castle was placed into the care of the state in 1922, and is now managed by the Cadw Welsh heritage agency.

 History

 11th–12th centuries

 Grosmont Castle was built following the Norman conquest of England in 1066.
-Shortly after the invasion, the Normans pushed up into the Welsh Marches, and William the Conqueror made William fitz Osbern the Earl of Hereford.
+Shortly after the invasion, the Normans pushed up into the Welsh Marches, and William the Conqueror made William FitzOsbern, 1st Earl of Hereford.
 The new Earl then added to his estate by capturing the towns of Monmouth and Chepstow.
 The Normans used castles extensively to subdue the Welsh, establish new settlements and exert their claims of lordship over the territories.

 Grosmont was one of three fortifications built in the Monnow valley around this time to protect the route from Wales to Hereford, possibly by the earl himself.
 The first castle on the site was built from earth and timber, with a keep and a motte protected by a palisade and a ditch.
 The Normans established a borough alongside the castle, which later became the village of Grosmont.

 The earl's landholdings in the region were slowly broken up after William fitz Osbern's son, Roger de Breteuil, rebelled against the Crown in 1075.
 By the early 12th century, Grosmont was owned by the Anglo-Norman nobleman Pain fitzJohn.
 In 1135, a major Welsh revolt took place, and in response King Stephen restructured the landholdings along this section of the Marches, bringing Grosmont Castle and its sister fortifications of Skenfrith and White Castle back under the control of the Crown to form a lordship known as the "Three Castles".

-Conflict with the Welsh continued, and following a period of détente under Henry II in the 1160s, the de Braose and de Mortimer Marcher families attacked their Welsh rivals during the 1170s, leading to a Welsh assault on nearby Abergavenny Castle in 1182.
+Conflict with the Welsh continued, and following a period of détente under Henry II in the 1160s, the De Braose and De Mortimer Marcher families attacked their Welsh rivals during the 1170s, leading to a Welsh assault on nearby Abergavenny Castle in 1182.
 In response, the Crown readied Grosmont to face a potential Welsh attack.
 Over the next three years, £15 was spent on the castle under the supervision of Ralph of Grosmont, a royal official, probably for works on the timber fortifications.